Kabosu: Production

+In 2018, Ōita Prefecture accounted for about 99% of kabosu production in Japan.
+It is produced in most areas of the prefecture, particularly Usuki, Taketa, Bungo-Ōno, and Bungotakada.
 National Japanese production in 2007 was 5,185 tons.
 Prefecture-specific production volumes that year were 5,019 tons in Ōita Prefecture, 144 tons in Aichi Prefecture, and 17 tons in Miyazaki Prefecture, and volume in the main producing district of Ōita Prefecture was 97% of national production.
 There are good and bad years for Kabosu production; 2009 was a good year and the volume in Ōita Prefecture was about 6,587 tons.
 The annual production in Ōita Prefecture was 3,623 tons in 2010, and 5,273 tons in 2011.

-The main cities producing Kabosu are Usuki, Ōita; Taketa, Ōita; Bungo-ōno, Ōita; and Kunisaki, Ōita.
+Kabosu is in season from August to March, but stored kabosu or kabosu grown in greenhouses allow for the fruit to be available year-round.